Colostrum

 How does bovine colostrum actually work in the body?

-What is the difference between true first-day colostrum and transitional milk?
+What is the difference between first-day colostrum and transitional milk?

 Does colostrum actually improve athletic performance?

-Does colostrum prevent colds and upper respiratory infections?
+Does colostrum prevent colds or upper respiratory infections?

 If I have dairy allergy, can I still take colostrum?

-Powder, capsule, or liquid: which form should I buy?
+Powder, capsule, or liquid: which colostrum form is best?

-Which colostrum brands are actually high quality and ethically sourced?
+Which colostrum brands are high quality and ethically sourced?

 How This Score Could Change